VC mand_HVID

 THE CENTRE

-Vaekstcenteret occupies a large traditional whitewashed farm in the village of Noerre Snede, Denmark.
-It was founded in 1982 by Jes Bertelsen, and is a place of residence, an educational center, as well as a place of intensive training of meditation.
+Vaekstcenter occupies a large traditional whitewashed farm in the village of Nørre Snede, Denmark.
+It was founded in 1982 by Jes Bertelsen, and is a place of residence, a centre for education, as well as for intensive training in meditation.

-A wooden dome arches over the meditation hall at the heart of Vaekstcenteret, since the beginning holding the space for the communities daily meditation sessions, as well as for the many people who regularly visit, come for training programs or otherwise feel connected to the place.
-Every day since 1982, again and again, all year round, for hours people have meditated here in Store Sal (the big hall).
+A wooden dome arches over the meditation hall at the heart of Vaekstcenter.
+Store Sal (the Large Hall) has provided the space for the daily meditation sessions, for the resident community as well as for the many people who visit on a regular basis, who come for courses or retreats, or who otherwise feel a connection with Vaekstcenter.
+Since the Centre's establishment in 1982, people have meditated here, again and again, every single day, all year round.

 img_top_01